-REMEDIAL CLASSES: Developmental studies classes will be treated the same as regular classes.
+REMEDIAL CLASSES: For financial aid purposes, developmental studies classes will be treated the same as regular classes.

 INCOMPLETE COURSES: Grades of incomplete are counted as an "F" until the course is completed and the grade is recorded by the Registrar.